How your donations help.

 Photo of Jack on his bike.
 Provided courtesy of Mum.

 Lana is almost 18 (February 2012).
-She's had a dificult time through her brain tumour treatment (as have all of these children).
-With her birthday approaching Ellie's Fund BTT offered to help her have a fabulous dress made especially for her party.
+She's had a dificult time through her brain tumour treatment as treatments have affected her badly.
+(As they do a lot of children).
+With her birthday approaching, Ellie's Fund BTT offered to help her have a fabulous dress made especially for her party.
 Lana is in a wheelchair and having a dress made will ensure that it fits her properly and hangs perfectly.

 On February 29th 2012, 2 weeks after her 18th birthday, and party, Lana sadly passed away in her Mum's arms.